antoinemansour7/VehiQ/README.md

 ## User Stories

-1. As a user, I want to log into my account so that i can book a car for rental.
+1. As a user, I want to log into my account so that I can book a car for rental.
-2. As a user, I want to filter my car search so that i can rent the one that interests me the most.
+2. As a user, I want to filter my car search so that I can rent the one that interests me the most.
-3. As a user, I want to be able to modify my reservation so that i can have flexibility.
+3. As a user, I want to be able to modify my reservation so that I can have flexibility.
-4. As a user, I want to be able to modify my profile so that i can update my information relevant to the application.
+4. As a user, I want to be able to modify my profile so that I can update my information relevant to the application.
-5. As an administrator, I want to be able to add new car from new companies that i sign contracts with so that the user sees that they are now available.
+5. As an administrator, I want to be able to add new cars from new companies that I sign contracts with so that the user sees that they are now available.
-6. As a user, I want to make a reservation on a chosen car so that i can use it for my personal use.
+6. As a user, I want to make a reservation on a chosen car so that I can use it for my personal use.
 ---